-Payment Terms - Non-Traditional Programs
+Payment Terms - Part-time students

-Payment in full is due seven days prior to the commencement of the course.
+Full payment for online and intensive courses is due seven days prior to the commencement of the course.
 Students will not be considered registered for or be eligible to participate in a course until all fees are paid.
-These terms also apply for students enrolling in only intensive course(s).